As appeared in Performance Conditioning - http://performancecondition.com/

 PC: What is Medicine of Cycling and how/why did you start it?

-Medicine of Cycling began organically.
+AA: Medicine of Cycling began organically.
 Initially it was a grass roots group of doctors and other medical professionals who wanted to improve the medical care of cyclists.
 The group needed a more cohesive way to interact since we came from so many different disciplines and specialties.
 Medicine of Cycling was cofounded in 2009 when past USA Cycling President Mark Abramson and trauma surgeon James Watkins MD became energized after a collective effort to improve care for a traveling collegiate athlete with a pelvic fracture.
 The complexities and success of his case seeded an idea for making a national care model for cyclists.
 I enjoyed hearing their ideas and thought it may be an interesting problem to tackle.

 We surveyed and met with professional team physicians, owners, and managers, and realized the problem was much more complex than previously expected.
 We learned that about half of the professional road cycling teams, and many more mountain and amateur teams do not have a medical provider the athletes trust; many go to a non-traditional provider to manage medical problems.
 Most races do not have medical professionals, medical emergency plans, or evaluation standards for the most common types of injury.